julianrupp/tswlairmgr/README.md

 This software makes use of Douglas Crockford's [JSON implementation](https://github.com/douglascrockford/JSON-js) and redistributes it.
 Please see the first block comment in the `assets/javascripts/libraries/JSON/json2.js` file for its license.

-This software makes use of Julien Bouquillon's ([@revolunet](https://github.com/revolunet)) [`lzw_encoder.js` GitHub gist](https://gist.github.com/revolunet/843889).
+This software makes use of Julien Bouquillon's ([@revolunet](https://github.com/revolunet)) [`lzw_encoder.js`](https://gist.github.com/revolunet/843889).
 There appears to be no formal license attached to it, so it could be assumed it is meant to be public domain.